-In each Classification, all Completed Applications shall be scored and ranked in accordance with a total of 103 Points to support priority for housing development proposals ("Points").
-The categories of Points are summarized as following:
+In the New Construction Classification, all Completed Applications shall be scored and ranked in accordance with a total of 100 Points to support priority for housing development proposals ("Points").
+The categories of Points are summarized, as follows:

-Rental Affordability (34 Points) - Creates or preserves rental units dedicated to low-income families, households and individuals with incomes below 50% of the Area Median Income.
+Rental Affordability (31 Points) - Creates rental units dedicated to low-income families, households and individuals with incomes below 50% of the Area Median Income.